Activated carbon (AC) also called activated charcoal is one of the most popular filtration media for home aquariums.

 4. How to Change Your AC

 Your AC needs to be placed into a mesh filter bag to be used.

 You should put half a cup of carbon into the bag for every ten gallons of water in your aquarium.

 Sometimes you’ll find it has some carbon dust when you take it out of its container.
 Just to be safe, before putting the AC into your aquarium, you should run it under some running water from a tap.

 Next, you should remove the old carbon from your filter system so you can put the new bag in.
 Your filter should have 3 kinds of media: mechanical, biological, and chemical.

-The mechanical media will help make sure that your activated carbon doesn’t have to absorb too much debris too quickly.
+The mechanical media will help make sure that your AC doesn’t have to absorb too much debris too quickly.
 And the biofilter will absorb some of the organic compounds that can clog your AC media.

 That’s why you should place your AC (the chemical media) after these 2.
 Keep your water flow direction in mind: the AC should be the last media the water flows through.
 Otherwise, it will lose its charge very quickly.